EDUCBA

 Conditional Formatting without Helper Column 2-6

-Step 6: Click on the Format button to add the color shades for the alternate rows.
+Step 6: Click the Format button to add the color shades for the alternate rows.

 Conditional Formatting without Helper Column 2-7

-Step 7: As soon as you press the Format button, you’ll see a Format Cells window popping up.
+Step 7: When you press the Format button, you’ll see a Format Cells window popping up.
 Navigate to the Fill option and change the background color, as shown in the screenshot below.
 Once done, press the OK key.

 Conditional Formatting without Helper Column 2-8